Woosterwebdev/Woosterwebdev/README.md

 👋 Hi, I’m Christopher Wooster.
-I am a Full Stack Web Developer.
+I am a Full Stack Web Developer.<br>
 I am new to the industry and very excited to begin my journey.
 I am currently using Scrimba to polish my Front End skills with their Frontend Developer course.
 I am also using Udemy Full Stack Web Dev Bootcamps from Dr Angela Yu and Colte Steel.